 This is the second naming I’ve done.
 For Copper, we explored all different types of names—whether they’re poetic names like Lulu Lemon or descriptive like Vitamin Water, or you could go daring like Virgin.
 We had this long list— it was actually over five hundred names, initially.
 We kept narrowing it down through what our values are and what we thought about CRM and eventually we started to narrow it down to a set of 10.
 And then slowly, as we were creating the brand at the same time, we’d decide a name didn’t fit the brand.
 All at once we’re doing the naming, and we’re looking at complete color palettes, industry palettes mood boards and suddenly the name just didn’t fit.
 Through that process we landed on Copper.

-Why not specify Customer Relationship Management in the product name by going with “Copper CRM”?
+Why not specify your CRM expertise in the product name by going with “Copper CRM”?

 There’s a couple of reasons why.
 One of the things a lot of people skip in naming is: they don’t really look at the entire market landscape and that’s really where I start.
 I look at everyone and I look at key analogs and the one thing that I saw with the CRM categories, is everyone was incredibly literal.
 If you look at—and I’m a fan of a lot of these—like Salesforce, Base CRM, Salesloft—everything was this very literal version of CRM and things don’t need to be that way.
 That was one key element.
 The other key element is our customers have moved beyond just customer relationship management—they’re thinking about how they manage all aspects of things.
 Google’s managing developers, some folks are managing investments and founders.
 There is no longer just this acronym of a category that that was necessary for us.
 And I also felt like the category is going to shift as well.
 Leaving it at Copper left it more open for change.

 How did you end up choosing pink as the new, primary color?